zesk/build/documentation/source/teach/iTerm2-integration.md

-# Learn features of iTerm2 Integration using Zesk Build
+# Learn features of iTerm2 Integration using {applicationName}

 (wip 2025-11)